back

 The Lender You are Working With for Student Loan Refinance

-And finally, the lender that you are working with is important to pay attention to with your student loan refinancing.
+And finally, the lender that you are working with is important to pay attention to with your student loan refinance.
 Be sure to check out past reviews to get a better idea of how they treat their customers.

 And so, as you can see, there are many factors that you should focus on when finding the best student loan refinancing option for your debt!
-Paying close attention to these factors may help you more than just filtering through student loan refinancing companies.
+Paying close attention to these factors may help you more than just filtering through student loan refinance companies.

-Federal Student Debt vs. Private Student Loans
+Refinance Federal Student Loans vs. Private Student Loans

-When looking at student loan debt, there are private and federal student loans.
+When looking at student debt, there are private and federal student loans.
 These two options are pretty straightforward:

 Private student loans are student loans that come from private or traditional lenders.
 This can be banks, credit unions, or online lenders.
 For example, using a personal loan for student loans will be considered a private student loan option.
 While federal student loans are student loans that come from the U.S. Department of Education.
 These are usually the first and best choices for student loan funding.